 Learn more about the Department of Orthodontics.

-A minimum of 32 consecutive months of continuous attendance is required of candidates for the Specialty Certificate and M. S. degree.
-Nine residents begin the program each August.
+A minimum of 34 consecutive months of continuous attendance is required of candidates for the Specialty Certificate and M. S. degree.
+Nine residents begin the program each July (NEW START DATE STARTING 2019).
 Students must register for a full program each semester during their residency, which will include the clinical and didactic courses required for the Specialty Certificate, Oral Sciences courses, research, and teaching.

 The program is designed to prepare residents for American Board of Orthodontics diplomate status.
 The curriculum is composed of seminars, lectures, clinical practice with emphasis on critical thinking and problem solving.
 The program includes instruction and extensive experience in diagnosis and treatment planning, biomechanics, orthognathic surgery and other interdisciplinary procedures.
 The residents will have the opportunity of treating the full range of different malocclusions in children and adults in a state-of-the-art orthodontic facility.